 Check your tyres for any signs of irregular wear or damage such as lumps, cuts and bulges.
 Make sure you also check the tyre sidewall as not all damage occurs in the tread area.

 Make sure your tyres have adequate tread remaining around the complete circumference of the tyre.
-The legal limit for minimum depth of the tread on car tyres is 1.6mm across the central ¾ of the tyre tread.
-However, tyre performance will gradually deteriorate before reaching this limit - at 0.05-inch (1.6 mm) in wet weather it takes almost 40 per cent further to stop at 50 mph than it does at 0.25-inch (7mm).
+The legal limit for the minimum depth of the tread on car tyres is 1.6mm across the central ¾ of the tyre tread.
+However, tyre performance will gradually deteriorate before reaching this limit - at 0.05-inch (1.6 mm) in wet weather, it takes almost 40 per cent further to stop at 50 mph than it does at 0.25-inch (7mm).
 This is equivalent to 8 car lengths of reduced stopping distance.

 Not only do illegal tyres leave you at risk of penalty points and fines should you be stopped by the police, but even more importantly, they can seriously compromise your vehicle’s safety and handling.
 As the weather turns colder and wetter this October, remember to check your tyres and ask yourself: when was the last time you did it?